 Both categories are nonprofit organizations under Section 501(c)(3) of the tax code.
 A public charity receives funds from a variety of donors, including the general public, while a private foundation is generally controlled by a single donor.
 These two types or organizations are regulated differently by the law.
 Private foundations operate under more restrictions than a public charity.

-What is a regional association of grantmakers?
+What is a philanthropy-serving organization?

-- Supporting and strengthening all types of philanthropy in a specific region
+- Supporting and strengthening all types of philanthropy in a specific region or issue area

 - Providing educational opportunities and resources to grantmakers